maxswa/osrs-json-hiscores/README.md

 | Tournament       | `tournament` |
 | Leagues          |  `seasonal`  |

-`getSkillPage` and `getActivityPage` require a skill/activity and optionally a gamemode and page:
+`getSkillPage` and `getActivityPage` require a skill / activity and optionally a gamemode and page:

 ```javascript
 hiscores